Jake Fraley Player Props: Reds vs. Rockies

 Rockies Pitching Rankings

-- The 7.5 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in the league.
+- The Rockies pitching staff is 29th in MLB with a collective 7.6 strikeouts per nine innings.

-- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.44).
+- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.43).

-- Rockies pitchers combine to surrender 102 total home runs at a rate of 1.4 per game (third-most in the league).
+- The Rockies give up the second-most home runs in baseball (105 total, 1.4 per game).

-- Gomber gets the start for the Rockies, his 15th of the season.
-He is 4-6 with a 7.29 ERA and 44 strikeouts in 66 2/3 innings pitched.
+- Davis will make his first start of the season for the Rockies.

 © 2023 Data Skrive.
 All rights reserved.